Le Guin: To Refuse Death Is To Refuse Life

 Wednesday

-When I learned yesterday that fantasy and sci-fi author Ursula Le Guin had died, I thought of The Farthest Shore, where she explores humans’ fear of death.
-The third of her Earthsea series, Farthest Shore is about a dark wizard who, seeking to become immortal, opens up a crack between this world and the afterworld.
+When I learned yesterday that fantasy and sci-fi author Ursula Le Guin had died, I thought of The Furthest Shore, where she explores humans’ fear of death.
+The third of her Earthsea series, Furthest Shore is about a dark wizard who, seeking to become immortal, opens up a crack between this world and the afterworld.
 As a result, a strange lethargy is spreading through the land.
 Magic is disappearing, people are forgetting the old songs, and the wise old dragons are losing the power of speech and committing suicide.

-Although Farthest Shore is a young adult novel, Le Guin must have thought of its themes as she went through her final illness.
+Although Furthest Shore is a young adult novel, Le Guin must have thought of its themes as she went through her final illness.
 In their quest to confront the dark wizard, the archmage Ged and the young prince Arren seek to understand how death impacts the way we view life.
 At one point Arren is paralyzed when Ged appears to be dying, and Ged later asks him what he thought and felt:

 “Nothing, my lord—nothing!
 I thought there was no use in doing anything.
 I thought your wizardry was gone—no, that it had never been.
 That you had tricked me.”
 The sweat broke out on Arren’s face and he had to force his voice, but he went on.
 “I was afraid of you.
 I was afraid of death.
 I was so afraid of it I could not look at you, because you might be dying.
 I could think of nothing, except that there was—there was a way of not dying for me, if I could find it.
 But all the time life was running out, as if there was a great wound and the blood running from it—such as you had.
 But this was in everything.
 And I did nothing, nothing, but try to hide from the horror of dying.”